Manleove History, Family Crest & Coats of Arms

 The surname Manleove was first found in Staffordshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held lands.

 Early History of the Manleove family

-Another 138 words (10 lines of text) covering the years 1455, 1487, 1663 and 1699 are included under the topic Early Manleove History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Manleove research.
+Another 71 words (5 lines of text) covering the years 1455, 1487, 1663 and 1699 are included under the topic Early Manleove History in all our PDF Extended History products and printed products wherever possible.